Todd McFarlane: Personal life

 McFarlane and his wife Wanda married in 1985.
 They stayed in Spokane, Washington until 1986, when they moved to Vancouver, British Columbia.
 They later moved to Portland, Oregon, and then to the Ahwatukee Foothills of Phoenix, Arizona,Janovsky, Julie (July 10, 2007).
 "In McFarlane household, action figures are the family business".
 East Valley Tribune. where they continue to live as of 2007.
 There, they raised their three children: Cyan, Kate, and Jake.
 Cyan's love of the TV series Lost inspired her father's decision to produce action figures based on that show, while Kate voiced the young Cyan in the animated Spawn TV series.
 McFarlane's offices are located near Phoenix.
+In Spawn, the characters Wanda Blake and Cyan Fitzgerald were named after McFarlane's own wife and daughter respectively.

 McFarlane stated in a 1992 interview that he was an atheist.
+He does not consume alcohol, coffee, or tea.